 Music organizations track a lot of data—things like people, events, equipment, lockers, instruments, and concert attendance.
 Sometimes on paper, sometimes in spreadsheets, sometimes in proprietary databases.

-Liszt is an actively-developed turnkey solution for storing that information.
+Liszt is a turnkey solution for storing that information.
 It automates the attendance tracking process, connects data in new and useful ways, consolidates inventory functions, and does it all in your favorite browser.

-Liszt keeps track of keys, lockers, instruments, uniforms, and other equipment.
+Liszt tracks keys, music, lockers, instruments, uniforms, and other equipment.
 And keeps track of who checks those items out.
-And can keep track of maintenance records and other documentation.
+And keeps track of maintenance records and other documentation.

 Liszt provides reports for concert data and recital attendance, such as tracking individual student attendance, tracking popularity of events, showing trends in attendance, compiling end-of-year reports, and predicting concert interest.